TonyStark679/Enhanced-Virtuality/README.md

 personality.txt

-This allows you to modify E.V.'s identity, behavior, and conversational style without modifying the main application.
+This means the assistant's personality can be changed without editing the main application.

-Default identity:
+The default identity is:

 E.V. | Enhanced Virtuality

-You can customize this file to make E.V. behave the way you want.
+You can customize the personality configuration to change how E.V. behaves and communicates.

 ---